+Most people have the good sense not to take out a loan that will cost them 20 times more than what they initially borrowed.
 But that is not true for some local governments.
 That is why I supported the passage of Assembly Bill 182, which places limits on risky borrowing by local governments.
 Now it's up to Gov. Jerry Brown to sign it.

 “Imagine one day you open your mail only to discover a letter notifying you of a new loan taken out in your name without your knowledge.
 The letter informs you that you will have no say in how the loan money is spent, though it might benefit you in some way.”

 “Confusion about local tax rates is causing some Californians to be overcharged sales tax when they make purchases.
 And it doesn't help that the Board of Equalization's publications for finding tax rates are almost as complicated as the tax rates themselves.
 I am working with agency staff and my board colleagues to correct this problem.”

 “We are free and independent today because generations of Americans from the Founders forward have fought to protect our liberty.
 New generations of Americans continue to fight for the same cause in our Armed Forces.
 They risk their lives to preserve our freedom.”

 “The best way to promote affordable housing is to reduce regulations on homebuilders, spurring competition and driving down prices for everyone through free enterprise.
 Unfortunately, the tax hike in Senate Bill 391 would do the opposite.”